What Is The Number One Cause Of Roof Failure?

 Leaves, twigs, and debris can accumulate on the roof’s surface and in the gutters, impeding proper water drainage.
 This buildup can trap moisture, leading to rot and the growth of algae or moss.
 Additionally, when wet leaves decompose, they can create an acidic environment that can corrode roofing materials.
 Regular cleaning of the roof and gutters is vital to prevent debris accumulation and potential damage.

-Related articles you may like What Is The Easiest Roof To Replace?
+Related articles you may like What Is The Best Roof For A Home Value?

 Roots penetrating roofing materials